Minnesota Vikings vs. Chicago Bears NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Bears stats and trends

-- Chicago has played 16 games, with six wins against the spread.

-- The Bears have covered the spread twice this season when underdogs by 5.5 points or more (in nine chances).
+- So far this season, the Bears have been installed as underdogs by a 4-point margin or more 11 times and are 3-8 ATS in those matchups.

-- Chicago has gone over the point total in 37.5% of its opportunities this year (six times over 16 games with a set point total).
+- Chicago's games this season have eclipsed the over/under in 37.5% of its opportunities (six times in 16 games with a set point total).

 - This season the Bears have turned the ball over 27 times, five more than the Vikings' takeaways (22).